jonahbeckford/dk/docs/SPECIFICATION.md

 The trace and value store are updated as normal during the MORECOMMANDS, so if the same form id, form slot and form document are submitted the build system can re-use the cached values.

 ### Dynamic Functions

+> Dynamic functions have not been implemented in the reference implementation as of 2025-11-08.

 Use the [MOREINCLUDES](#moreincludes) and [MORECOMMANDS](#morecommands) to create a function which perform `get-object`, `get-bundle` and other commands dynamically.
 You'll want to do this in the following scenarios: